Sciguy128/CSDS-275-Final-Project/README.md

 ### Results

-https://youtu.be/ubXWTYJRJ70
+The Robot ended up having three states that it can move in between.
+If you imagine that each tower is labeled 1 through 3, then the robot is able to move all three rings from one tower to another, while making sure to follow to rules of the game.

+Below is a YouTube link showing the full range of capabilities of the robot. https://youtu.be/ubXWTYJRJ70

 <img src="https://github.com/Sciguy128/CSDS-275-Final-Project/assets/152509988/e49d92b6-3c07-492c-bf76-e3b9a879c666" width="600" />

+Here's a gif showing the robot moving the rings from tower 1 to tower 3.
+Notice to do this, we set TARGET_STATE = 3

 <img src="https://github.com/Sciguy128/CSDS-275-Final-Project/assets/152509988/398cefac-fbb3-4b76-8c48-af6e7e5713c0" width="600" />

+Here we can see the robot moving the rings from tower 3 to tower 2.
+Similarly, we've set TARGET_STATE = 2

 <img src="https://github.com/Sciguy128/CSDS-275-Final-Project/assets/152509988/1d2d1f1e-6323-45c7-85dc-bd122e2a7d60" width="600" />

+And lastly, the robot moves the rings back to tower 1 by setting the TARGET_STATE = 1

 We need to talk about what the final capabilities of this robot are, what its are shortcomings and what could be improved in the future.